maomaoliu/team-dairy/README.md

-# Team Dairy
+# Team Diary
 ---------------

-`Team Dairy` is a web app to help team using record the team growing up.
+`Team Diary` is a web app to help team using record the team growing up.

 The principles are: